VincentWei/MiniGUI/README.md

 This is the source tree of MiniGUI Core, which provides the windowing and graphics interfaces as well as a lot of standard controls (toolkit).

-### MiniGUI Components

-Besides MiniGUI Core, FMSoft also provides some components for the developers to develop app much easier:

-* mGUtils: A MiniGUI component which contains miscellaneous utilities like `ColorSelectionDialogBox`, `FileOpenDialogBox`, and so on.
-* mGPlus: A MiniGUI component which provides support for advanced graphics functions like path, gradient, anti-aliased stretch, and color combination.
-* mGEff: mGEff provides an animation framework for MiniGUI app.
-  It also provides some popular UI/UE special effects.
-* mGNCS: This component provides a new control set for MiniGUI app.
-* mGNCS4Touch: This component provides some new controls, which are compliant to the new control API spec of mGNCS, for devices with touch screens.

-There are also some legacy MiniGUI components.
-But we will not maintain these components since MiniGUI v3.2.0:

-* mGi: An input method component for MiniGUI.
-This component provides some typical input methods (such as soft keyboard, hand-writing, and predict text input for mobile phone) for MiniGUI apps.
-* mGp: A printing component for MiniGUI.
-By using mGp, you can print out the graphics created by MiniGUI app to general-purpose printers.
-* mG3d: A simple three-dimension component for MiniGUI.
-This component provides a simple 3D API for app.
-You can use mG3d to create simple 3D UI.

 MiniGUI is a free software project.
 In December 1998, the initiator of FMSoft, Wei Yongming, began to develop MiniGUI under the GNU General Public License (GPL).
 In September 2002, the core developers of